 Hanging Baskets and Wall Mounts

 Vines and climbers are my favourite kinds of plants to put indoors, they make their own way around a space, curious by nature!
-They look fantastic in hanging baskets but can also be just as stunning potted so don’t think you have to go around putting hooks on walls and buyers fancy hangers to make these natives look great.
+They look fantastic in hanging baskets but can also be just as stunning potted so don’t think you have to go around putting hooks on walls and buying fancy hangers to make these natives look great.